tusharbisht16/gatsby-starter-decap-cms/src/pages/policies/index.md

 ---
 templateKey: policies-page
 title: Privacy & Data Policies
-description: Our commitment to protecting your data and privacy is a cornerstone of our service.
-Review our comprehensive policies below to understand how we safeguard your information.
+description: At Riddhi Siddhi Trader, we value your privacy and are committed to protecting your personal information.
+This Privacy Policy explains how we collect, use, and safeguard your data when you visit our website or interact with our services.
 policies:
   - id: data-collection
     title: "Information We Collect: We may collect the following types of